donschia/FetchXmlDetailsList/README.md

 - Dynamic queries can be more complex than model driven apps views allow, for example with many more linked entities.
 You can even include links to entities that are no longer available in the new user interface (i.e., Contract).
 - Uses [FluentUI DetailsList]( https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist) with a familiar look and feel - similar to model-driven read-only subgrid, supporting basic sorting and resizing of columns.
 - Double clicking a row navigates to the base record and supports navigation to linked entities.
-- Customization options for each column include date formatting, toggleable entity linking, absolute URLs, relative URLs, and so on.
+- Customization options for each column include date formatting, toggleable entity linking, absolute URLs, relative URLs, [Combined Fields](#CombinedFields), and so on.
 - Debug mode shows all data returned from FetchXml query for building the column layout.
 - Uses Placeholder to filter by a record id.
 This defaults to the current record.
 But this can be overridden with another lookup on the current form.
 - Quick rendering, even for larger datasets.